-On January 14, 2013, Governor Mike Pence issued Executive Order 13-04 to provide additional economic opportunities by setting a goal of Indiana veteran-owned businesses achieving at least 3% of the state of Indiana’s competitive purchase of goods and services.
+Indiana's VBE Program provides additional economic opportunities by setting a goal of at least 3% of the state of Indiana’s competitive contracts for purchase of goods and services to Indiana veteran-owned businesses.
 The goal is to help men and women who return home after serving their country to start or expand their own business.

 The primary goal of State’s IVBE program is to create an environment that: